'MAY WE ALL LIVE LONG,

 RELAXING:

-and banquets (a Chinese banquet is a formal dinner and is an integral part of business life out here) and the concept of the weekend as 'free' time doesn't seem to exist, so it was marvellous to snatch a half day to visit Dalong lake which is about two hours drive from the city.
+We spent five extremely busy days in Nanning, with the usual round of meetings and banquets (a Chinese banquet is a formal dinner and is an integral part of business life out here) and the concept of the weekend as 'free' time doesn't seem to exist, so it was marvellous to snatch a half day to visit Dalong lake which is about two hours drive from the city.
 Actually it would take much less time to get there if the road were in better condition.
 Being bumped about until my backside was numb was well worth it, the lake is stunningly beautiful and completely unspoiled.

-landscape is very reminiscent of Guilin which is also in Guangxi province but about 400 kms east of Nanning.
+The landscape is very reminiscent of Guilin which is also in Guangxi province but about 400 kms east of Nanning.
 The real difference is that Guilin is very much on the tourist trail, and many lotus-eating Westerners have settled there and opened bars, spas and guest houses.

 We arrived at a tiny hamlet on the lakeside and hopped straight onto a boat - we were the only passengers - which immediately set off for a two hour cruise.
 For once I had remembered to take my binoculars, which meant we could do some bird watching as we soaked up the sunshine.
 It was so peaceful, and apart from the occasional lakeside fishing village and a cluster of sampans here and there, it was hard to believe that this was in the most populous country on earth.
+By the time we left the lake I was so relaxed and full of fresh air that even the bumpy road couldn't keep me awake and I snoozed all the way back to the city, waking up just in time to change my clothes and run a comb through my hair before that evening's banquet.

 RESTAURANTS: